Old Hamam (Vushtrri)

-The Old Hamam of Vushtrri (also known as the Gazi Ali Bey Hamam) is one of the oldest and most prominent monuments in Vučitrn, Kosovo.
+The Old Hamam of Vushtrri (also known as the Gazi Ali Bey Hamam) is one of the oldest and most prominent monuments in Vushtrri, Kosovo.

 History

-Gazi Ali Bey Hamam is located in the old city center of Vučitrn, and was built by Gazi Ali Bey at the turn of the 14th and 15th centuries.
+Gazi Ali Bey Hamam is located in the old city center of Vushtrri, and was built by Gazi Ali Bey at the turn of the 14th and 15th centuries.
 Public baths were included for both sexes.
 The technically sophisticated building is an example of a "Tek" hamam, including a large lobby covered by a massive octagonal dome, a second room for heating and cleaning, and two alcoves paved with white marble for each gender to bathe.
 A kurna (stone bath) in each alcove was supplied by the central hot water tank.
-The women's alcove is similar in design to that in the Peć Hamam.
+The women's alcove is similar in design to that in the Hamam of Peja.
 Clearly, the structure was built in two stages: the original floor and the three lower domes, the first; followed by the outer entryway of volcanic tuff dating to the 17th century and spanning the entire perimeter of the building.
 Unused since the 1970s, the facility was renovated with a focus on its façade and cupola from August 2013 to May 2014.